davidk/WifiQr/README.md

-		--console    Print the QR code out to the console -d, --debug      Display some extra debugging output -a, --ask        Ask for password instead of getting it through the command-line -h, --help       Prints help information
+		--console    Print the QR code out to the console -d, --debug      Display some extra debugging output -a, --ask        Ask for password instead of getting it through the command-line --quote      If the SSID or password could be mistaken for a hexadecimal value, this option will add double-quotes around the SSID and password -h, --help       Prints help information
 	    -V, --version    Prints version information